cxumol/promptmask/README.md

     ```bash
     promptmask-web
     ```
-    The gateway is now running at `http://localhost:8000`.
+    The console will display where the web server is launched.
+For example, `# INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)`

 3.  **Use the gateway endpoint:**
     Simply replace the official OpenAI API base URL with the local gateway's URL in your tool of choice.

-    For example, using `curl`:

     ```bash
     curl http://localhost:8000/gateway/v1/chat/completions \